w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-findable.md

 <i>Link to text description of audio or video content</i>

 <b>Procedure</b>
-For each instace of audio or video:
+For each instance of audio or video:
 1. Check that a text description or link to a text description is provided for each audio or video.

 <b>Expected results</b>